 - 1. How does Columbus evaluate the people he encounters?
 What role does Christianity play in his views? - 2.
 How is Montezuma's reaction portrayed in the Codex Florentino?
 What is its bias?
 Compare this account with that of Cortes.
 Using these sources, what image is created of Aztec society? - 3.
 What is the Columbian Exchange?
 What was exchanged?
-What was the impact on Europe?
+Why didn't the author elaborate on disease transference?

-Topic Five: Absolutism
+Topic 5: Absolutism